SouthGreenPlatform/trainings/_pages/linux/RNASeqPractice.md

 <a name="practice-5"></a>
 ### Practice 5 : Heatmap and Hierarchical Clustering
 Practice4 will be performed in the Galaxy environment.
-* Run the plotHeatmap program for heatmap and hierarchical clustering - `plotHeatmap`
+* Run the plotHeatmap program for heatmap and hierarchical clustering - `plotHeatmap`.
+Using EdgeR output and count file, display heatmap and gene clustering dendrogram on genes having a minimum pvalue <= 0.05 and abs(logFC) > 1

 -----------------------